benofben/arbit/downloader/README.md

     export GOOGLE_APPLICATION_CREDENTIALS=~/downloader.key.json
     TZ='America/New_York'; export TZ

-Finally, do this:

-    source ~/.profile

-I had a lot of issues with persistent session, screen and such having old environmental variables.
-It might not hurt to apply the nuclear option and run:
+Finally, do this to make sure the values are picked up:

     sudo reboot